 Pursuant to Water Use Permit 20010420, PRMRWSA has been implementing a Peace River hydrobiological monitoring program (HBMP) since 1976 to provide the District with information sufficient for evaluating environmental effects of Peace River facility withdrawals.
 Over the years, elements of the HBMP have been modified to enhance understanding of the Lower Peace/Shell System and upper Charlotte Harbor.
 Much of the recent HBMP data collection has focused on physical factors (water temperature, color and extinction coefficients), water quality (salinity, nitrogen, phosphorus, nitrate/nitrite and reactive silica), and phytoplankton biomass (chlorophyll a) that may be directly linked to freshwater inflow variation.
+Appendix A to the Peace River Hydrobiological Monitoring Program 2016 HBMP Comprehensive Report (Janicki Environmental, Inc. 2017) summarizes efforts of a scientific review panel, which was initiated in 1996, that have helped shape the current HBMP.

 Since many biotic communities are dependent on estuarine salinity variation for survival, the need to collect salinity data at much greater frequencies was identified during the 1996 renewal of the permit issued to the PRMRWSA.
 The PRMRWSA subsequently deployed three additional continuous floating surface salinity recorders in December of 2005, two additional similar recorders again in May 2008, and three more recorders by the end of June 2011.
-In December 2009, the USGS installed near-surface and near-bottom continuous recorders immediately adjacent to the PRMRWSA Peace River Water

-Treatment Facility intake structure.
+In December 2009, the USGS installed near-surface and near-bottom continuous recorders immediately adjacent to the PRMRWSA Peace River Water Treatment Facility intake structure.
 The HBMP fixed-station sampling locations for the Lower Peace River are shown Figure 3-2.

-Janicki Environmental, Inc. (2017) selected a representative group of stations (Rkm 2.4, 6.6, 15.5, 23.6, and 30.7; see Figure 3-2) and moving isohaline-based stations (0, 6, 12, and 20 psu) to evaluate spatial and temporal variation and long-term trends of key water quality characteristics for the Lower Peace River.
-For trend analysis, a method developed by Coastal Environmental, Inc. (1996) for FDEP using seasonally-weighted yearly averages and a seasonal Mann-Kendall (SMK) trend test (Hirsch et al. 1982; Hirsch and Slack 1984) was used.
+Janicki Environmental, Inc. (2017) selected a representative group of stations (RKm 2.4, 6.6, 15.5, 23.6, and 30.7; see Figure 3-2) and moving isohaline-based stations (0, 6, 12, and 20 psu) to evaluate spatial and temporal variation and long-term trends of key water quality characteristics for the Lower Peace River.
+For trend analysis, a method developed by Coastal Environmental, Inc. (1996) for FDEP using seasonally weighted yearly averages and a seasonal Mann-Kendall (SMK) trend test was used.
 Summary results of the SMK trend analyses are presented in this chapter.
 Much of the information provided in this chapter are either taken directly or paraphrased for brevity from the Janicki Environmental, Inc. (2017) HBMP report and the Janicki Environmental, Inc. (2019) water quality study report, which is included as Appendix F to this document.

 Figure 3-2.
-Map of the Lower Peace River HBMP fixed-station sampling sites installed during 2005, 2008, and 2011 by the PRMRWSA (reproduced from Janicki 2017).
+Map of the Lower Peace River HBMP fixed-station sampling sites installed during 2005, 2008, and 2011 by the PRMRWSA (reproduced from Janicki Environmental, Inc. 2017).
+Sampling site labels correspond to river kilometer (RKm) location.

-3.3.1.1.
-Salinity
+3.3.1.1 Salinity

-Monthly salinity (surface and bottom) data collected at fixed stations Rkm -2.4, 6.6, 15.5, 23.6, and 30.7 between 1976 and 2016 show that as expected, salinity was lowest during the wet season, from July through September and highest during the dry season, from January to March (Figure 3-3).
+Monthly salinity (surface and bottom) data collected at fixed stations RKm -2.4, 6.6, 15.5, 23.6, and 30.7 between 1976 and 2016 show that as expected, salinity was lowest during the wet season, from July through September and highest during the dry season, from January to March (Figure 3-3).

 Figure 3-3.
-Box and whisker plots of a) surface and b) bottom salinity measured at selected HBMP fixed-station locations (see Figure 3-2) between 1976 and 2016 (reproduced from Janicki Environmental, Inc. 2017).
+Box and whisker plots of a) surface and b) bottom salinity measured at selected HBMP fixed-stations in the Lower Peace River and near the river mouth (sampling station identifiers correspond to river kilometer (RKm) location; see Figure 3-2) between 1976 and 2016, including Dry and Wet seasons, respectively from January through March and July through September (reproduced from Janicki Environmental, Inc. 2017).